 Mobile app crash reporting tools have evolved to become more developer-friendly over time.
-We’ve seen them become easier to integrate and offer new features.
+At Savvy Apps we've seen them become easier to integrate and offer new features.
 There are a lot of options out there today.
 With that, we’ve created an infographic—with some supporting notes below—to help “symbolicate” the jumbled mess of iOS crash reporting options into actionable analysis.

 We have found that there's a crash reporting tool for every occasion.
 All of the options included in this analysis we either use regularly now or have in the past.
 Because of that, we did not declare a clear winner with the options we evaluated.
 Our goal was to highlight the strengths or weaknesses we see with each tool.
 That will then allow you to decide which crash reporting framework makes sense to implement in your own app.

 Note: Since many of these crash reporting tools are cross-platform, the comments are often applicable to Android too.
 With Apple's recent upgrade of their own crash reporting tool, we wanted to first focus on iOS.

 The feature we like most about Crashlytics is how proactive it is.
 Unlike other tools, it takes into account how often a crash occurs and assigns it an “impact level."
 It will then alert you when a specific crash is more critical than another.
 As a particular crash is reported more and more, Crashlytics tracks that information and says "Hey, you haven’t resolved this issue yet and it’s starting to become something you need to focus on."
 It’s literally calling out the crashes that should be dealt with next